manasesortez/FragmentsAndroid/README.md

-# FragmentsAndroid
+# Fragments Android
-This is an App to example of fragment on android studio, in the lenguages java
+This is an App to example of fragment on android studio, in the lenguages Java